-The Trustee has limited influence over the manager's investment practices because the majority of the Section's non buy-in assets are held in a pooled fund.
-However, the Trustee takes account of manager's' practices when appointing and monitoring managers, and it encourages its manager to improve its practices where appropriate.
+The Trustee has limited influence over manager's investment practices because the Section's non buy-in assets are held in a pooled fund, but it encourages its manager to improve its practices where appropriate.

 The Trustee's view is that the fees paid to the investment manager, and the possibility of its mandate being terminated, ensure it is incentivised to provide a high quality service that meets the stated objectives, guidelines and restrictions of the fund.
 However, in practice the manager cannot fully align its strategy and decisions to the (potentially conflicting) policies of all its pooled fund investors in relation to strategy, long-term performance of debt/equity issuers, engagement and portfolio turnover.